RGPtv/gotunnel/README.md

 # GoTunnel

-`GoTunnel` is a reverse tunneling solution written in Go.
-Expose local HTTP, WebSocket, or raw TCP services to the public internet via a remote server — similar to ngrok or Cloudflare Tunnels, but self-hosted.
+`GoTunnel` is a self-hosted reverse tunnel written in Go.
+Expose local HTTP, WebSocket, or raw TCP services to the public internet via a remote VPS — no third-party services required.

 ```text
 Local machine                       Public VPS